-Until recently,only one model of Geiger Kit was available - the GK-B5.
-Now a more advanced kit is also available - the GK-Plus.
-In addition there are add-on kits that provide logging and connection to the internet.
+For many years only one model of Geiger Kit was available - the GK-B5.
+Now other models are available; the GK-Plus a more advanced kit, and the GKmini a simpler and smaller kit.
+In addition there are two add-on kits that provide connection to the internet.
 Each has their own page and description available from the sidebar on the left.
 Below is a snapshot of each.

 (Click images to open them full screen.)